leloykun/leloykun.github.io/content/ponder/steepest-descent-finsler/index.md

 ### 3.2.
 Convex optimization approach

-First, notice that the feasible sets for the constraints on $A$ above are convex.
-And so we can frame this problem as a convex optimization problem.
+First, notice that the feasible sets for the constraints on $A$ above are convex, regardless of where we currently are in the manifold.
+And so we can frame this problem squarely as a convex optimization problem.

 > Note: an intuitive, but incorrect approach is to simply project $G$ onto the (convex) intersection.
 First, this projection often does not have a closed-form solution.
 And second, it is suboptimal.
 Counterexample: suppose that $A=G$ is already in the intersection, but $\\| A \\|\_{W} = 0.5\eta$.
 Then $2A$ must also be in the intersection.
 However, $\langle G, 2A \rangle > \langle G, A \rangle$.